Placeholder Image

 • and a great way to get started with credit is to use it just for small purchases, not for big purchases.

-• it's so easy to get behind on those payments.
+• If I'm buying big things with my credit card, it's so easy to get behind on those payments.

-• But if I'm using it for little things on a monthly basis,
+• But if I'm using it for little things on a monthly basis, I'm showing the credit card company I'm responsible, number one.

-• you're not going to owe these monster interest rates, sometimes, to some credit card company;
+• And then the second thing that it does is you're not gonna owe these monster interest rates, sometimes, to some credit card company.

-• that's extra money coming out of your pocket you don't need to spend.
+• That's extra money coming out of your pocket you don't need to spend.

 • But the third thing is, and maybe the most important when you're young,

-• so that you get higher amounts of credit later on when you might need more.
+• is that allows you to build a great credit history so that you get higher amounts of credit later on when you might need more.

 • That makes sense.

-• Thank you so much, that was such a helpful answer.
+• Thank you so much; that was such a helpful answer.

 • I am fulfilled with credit wisdom now.